$39.33-$53.14 Hourly / $3,145.75-$4,251.08 BiWeekly /

-In a state facility this class is accountable for providing professional occupational therapy services for persons with physical, mental and/or intellectual disabilities.
+In a state facility this class is accountable for providing professional occupational therapy services.

 CLINICAL: Responsible for the assessment, planning and administration of occupational therapy services.